Mockup

-Mockups, wireframes and prototypes are not so cleanly distinguished in software and systems engineering, where mockups are a way of designing user interfaces on paper or in computer images.
-A software mockup will thus look like the real thing, but will not do useful work beyond what the user sees.
-A software prototype, on the other hand, will look and work just like the real thing.
-In many cases it is best to design or prototype the user interface before source code is written or hardware is built, to avoid having to go back and make expensive changes.

-Early layouts of a World Wide Web site or pages are often called mockups.
-A large selection of proprietary or open-source software tools are available for this purpose.

 Military acquisition

 Mockups are part of the military acquisition process.
 Mockups are often used to test human factors and aerodynamics, for example.
 In this context, mockups include wire-frame models.
 They can also be used for public display and demonstration purposes prior to the development of a prototype, as with the case of the Lockheed Martin F-35 Lightning II mock-up aircraft.

 Consumer goods

 Mockups are used in the consumer goods industry as part of the product development process, where dimensions, human factors, overall impression, and commercial art are tested in marketing research.

-Mockups helps to visualise how all design decisions play together, they are convincing and closely resemble the final product, it can be easily revised rather than much later in production stage, It also helps in visualisation of package design projects in 3D & speed up approvals.
+Mockups help to visualise how all design decisions play together, they are convincing and closely resemble the final product, it can be easily revised rather than much later in the production stage, It also helps in visualisation of package design projects in 3D & speed up approvals.

 Furniture and cabinetry

 Mockups are commonly required by designers, architects, and end users for custom furniture and cabinetry.
 The intention is often to produce a full-sized replica, using inexpensive materials in order to verify a design.
 Mockups are often used to determine the proportions of the piece, relating to various dimensions of the piece itself, or to fit the piece into a specific space or room.
 The ability to see how the design of the piece relates to the rest of the space is also an important factor in determining size and design.

 When designing a functional piece of furniture, such as a desk or table, mockups can be used to test whether they suit typical human shapes and sizes.
 Designs that fail to consider these issues may not be practical to use.
 Mockups can also be used to test color, finish, and design details which cannot be visualized from the initial drawings and sketches.
 Mockups used for this purpose can be on a reduced scale.

 The cost of making mockups is often more than repaid by the savings made by avoiding going into production with a design which needs improvement.